The scoreboard didn't show it, but the Pioneers had taken control against Olathe North.

 Most of the second half was for posterity.
 The Pioneers finally got on the board at the five-minute mark of the fourth when backup quarterback Landry Hodges connected with Eli Keppler for a seven-yard touchdown.

-The senior receiver pulled in eight balls for 155 yards and the lone score.
+Page 2 of 2 - The senior receiver pulled in eight balls for 155 yards and the lone score.
 Cole was 8-for-16 passing, 98 yards and two turnovers.
 He also led the team in rushing with 39 yards on 10 carries.

 Leavenworth hosts Shawnee Mission West at 7 p.m.
 Friday for its homecoming game.